Revatrol Review - Does This Weight-Loss System Work? Are lack of results and negative side effects deal breakers?

-Revatrol has soared into the diet supplement scene as a red wine extract supplement.
-Because of the popularity and known benefits of red wine for heart health, we decided to do an in-depth review on Revatrol.
-We looked at its ingredients, side effects, quality of their customer service, and any scientific studies that have been published on this product.
-We also looked at as many online reviews as we could to find out if this was a good weight loss supplement that we could pass on to our readers.
+A diet product’s worth depends on whether it actually helps people lose weight.
+Let’s find out if Revatrol really work.
+Because of the popularity and known benefits of red wine for heart health, we decided to do an in-depth review of the ingredients, side effects, quality of their customer service and any scientific studies.
+We also looked at as many online reviews as we could to find.
+Then, we refined and condensed to give you the info you need.

 What You Need to Know

-Revatrol is a red wine extract supplement that claims to offer the benefits of 50 bottles of wine in a single capsule.
-The ingredients include Resveratrol, Alpha Lipoic Acid, Carnitine, and Quercetin.
-These ingredients are meant to help stabilize blood pressure, improve heart health, and improve brain power by using the positive benefits of red wine.
+Firstly, Revatrol is a red wine extract supplement that claims to offer the benefits of 50 bottles of wine in a single capsule.
+The ingredients include resveratrol, alpha lipoic acid, carnitine and quercetin.
+These are meant to help stabilize blood pressure, improve heart health and improve brain power by using the positive benefits of red wine.

 Revatrol was introduced by Renown Health Products in 2006 to take advantage of the growing popularity of red wine extract products.
-Their products are readily available online, are moderately priced, and they have an A+ rating from the BBB, which are all good signs that their company offers quality products, but read on…
+The supplements are readily available online, are moderately priced and they have an A+ rating from the BBB, which are all good signs that their company offers quality, but read on…

-When looking at weight loss products, the first thing we look at is naturally the weight loss that customers see.
-The problem with Revatrol is that it doesn’t claim to help people lose weight; it isn’t designed as a weight loss product.
-Because of this, most customers see very little benefit of Revatrol.
-“Red Wine has been linked to heart health,” said our research editor.
-“But it has no weight loss benefits, so Revatrol won’t help dieters lose weight.”
-This was a disappointment to many customers because Revatrol is sold on diet websites along side with diet supplements and weight loss pills.
+The first thing we looked at with Revatrol ingredients was effectiveness.
+When reviewing weight-loss products, the first thing we look at is results.
+The problem with Revatrol is that it doesn’t claim to help people lose weight.
+Because of this, most customers see very little benefit.
+“Red wine has been linked to heart health,” said our Research Editor.
+“But it has no other proven benefits, so Revatrol won’t likely help dieters.”

 “Saw no results at all, probably just a placebo effect for those that do see results,” said one user.